theupdateframework/python-tuf/tuf/README.md

 try:
   repository.write()

-# An exception is raised here by write() because the other top-level roles (targets, release,
+# An exception is raised here by write() because the other top-level roles (targets, snapshot,
 # and timestamp) have not been configured with keys.
 Another option is to call
 # repository.write_partial() and generate metadata that may contain an invalid threshold of
 # signatures, required public keys, etc.  write_partial() allows multiple repository maintainers to
 # independently sign metadata and generate them separately.  load_repository() can load partially
-# written metadata.q
+# written metadata.
 except tuf.Error, e:
   print e
 Not enough signatures for 'path/to/repository/metadata.staged/targets.json'